theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/hierarchy/settings.md

 is active only, when Representation has the value *Natural/flattened*.

 **Level Count**<br>
 Defines the maximum number of levels if the representation natural is selected.
-In the following screenshot you see the hierarchie shown in the previous screenshot with five levels in the representation natural.

 **Leaves only**<br>
 Delivers only the leaves as data records.

-**Fill empty levels**
+**Fill empty levels**<br>
+The lowest element in the hierarchy is copied to the last level.

 **Description texts for levels**<br>
 Means, that the output has a field LevelTextN for each field LevelN, that contains the text based on the system language settings.